 Chapter 9: HappyFlower Alternatives

-- 3.4-ETMC
+- 3,4-ETMC

 - HHC products

-- THC shots (in countries where legal)
+- THC shots (in countries where they are legal)

 FAQ

-1. Is 1S-LSD already banned?
+1. Is 1S-LSD already illegal?

-3. When does the ban come into effect?
+3. When does the ban take effect?

 4. What about nitrous oxide and GHB?